ITV Nightscreen: Oracle on View

-Was aired from 1983 until 1989 on Channel 4.
-The fifteen-minute bursts were originally broadcast at :30 to :45 minutes past the hour but changed to :15 to :30 minutes past in October 1984.
-Initially the pages were used to showcase various aspects of the Oracle service, alternating subject matter every so often, but from September 1987 Oracle On View featured a newsreel and a weather forecast.
+Aired from 1983 until 1989 on Channel 4, the 15-minute bursts were originally broadcast at :30 to :45 minutes past the hour but changed to :15 to :30 minutes past in October 1984.
+Initially the pages were used to showcase various aspects of the Oracle service, changing subject matter every so often, but from September 1987 Oracle On View featured a newsreel and a weather forecast.
 Oracle On View ended when Channel 4 launched breakfast programming.

-S4C Closedown Screen
+S4C closedown screen

-A programme which ran for 10 minutes after closedown and for 10 minutes before startup.
+A programme which ran for ten minutes after closedown and for ten minutes before startup.
 It was phased out in the late 2000s.

+STV Night Vision

+A programme which showcases the latest STV programme synopses, Scottish news and weather.